BarelyAPrincess/ChioriWebServer/README.md

 Hello, my name is Chiori-chan and I'm currently the sole developer of Chiori-chan's Web Server since it's incarnation over three years now.
 Recently my project has just reached a little over 62,000 lines of code and 700 commits, which has been a real accomplishment.
 Sadly, this means the project has also become a bit too much for me to handle alone and which means I need help.
 I find myself dedicating a part-time jobs worth of time trying to keep this project's development moving forward and this is not something I can keep up very much longer.
 This means not only do I have a limit of time to deicate to my other projects but also a limit of time to finding project contributors and beta testers.
 So I ask, if anyone reading this is interested in contributing, please contact me.

-## SSL

-Secure Https is disabled by default.
-To enable either generate a self-signed certificate or obtain an offical one online.
-Using the ACME Plugin, you can obtain free valid certificates from the Let's Encrypt CA for each of your sites and it's subdomains, additional configuration will be needed.

-Each site can have it's own certificate assigned using the configuration options sslCert and sslKey with the site configuration file, each certificate and key file must be in PEM format and located within webroot/[siteId]/ssl directory.

 ## File Annotations
 File Annotations allows you to fine tune the way a file is handled by the server.
 Annotaions are commonly applied by placing a key and value pair (@key value) within the very first lines of any file, including images.
 They can also be applied thru SQL routes or thru the Scripting API, e.g., getResponse().setAnnotation(key, value);, and vise-verse reading annotations with, e.g., getResponse().getAnnotation(key);.
 Keep in mind, not all annotations applied using the Scripting API will be detected as the time they are used by the server has already pasted.